 By William J. Hayes, managing editor, Pennsylvania CPA Journal

-Drew VandenBrul, CPA, managing director, state and local tax, for Grant Thornton LLP, will be on a panel (along with fellow PICPA members Timothy Billow, Frank Czekay, and Kenneth Stoops) at the Oct.
-29 PICPA Multistate Tax Conference discussing some of the hottest trends in multistate taxation.
+Drew VandenBrul, CPA, managing director, state and local tax, for Grant Thornton LLP, appeared on a panel (along with fellow PICPA members Timothy Billow, Frank Czekay, and Kenneth Stoops) at the Oct.
+29 PICPA Multistate Tax Conference and discussed some of the hottest trends in multistate taxation.
 In this blog we discuss prominent indirect state tax issues and aspects to be monitored in the area of combined reporting.

 What would you say is the biggest trend to keep an eye on among direct state tax issues?